qat.experimental.dialect.pulse.ir package

 internal_phase – The internal phase offset of the waveform, represented as a SSA value of type pulse.phase.

-result – The SSA value representing the resulting sine waveform.
+result – The SSA value representing the resulting sinusoidal waveform.

 - Parameters: